Michael Scott Moore

 Michael Scott Moore (born 1969) is an American journalist and novelist.
 He is the author of Sweetness and Blood (2010), about the history of surfing, and The Desert and the Sea (2018), a memoir about his captivity in Somalia.

 Moore graduated from University of California, San Diego in 1991 with a degree in German Literature.
 He lives in Berlin and also holds German citizenship.
 In January 2012, he was abducted in Galkayo, Somalia while researching a book about piracy.
 Moore was held captive for over two and a half years, and released September 22, 2014.
 He is a member of the Board of Directors of Hostage US, a non-profit that supports American hostages and their families.

 Abduction

 Moore traveled to Somalia on a grant from the Pulitzer Center for Crisis Reporting to research a book on piracy.
 He was abducted by a local gang of pirates in January 2012 in the town of Galkayo.
 Several days later, two aid workers, Jessica Buchanan and Poul Thisted, also being held by Somali pirates, were rescued by a Navy SEAL operation.
 The gang holding Moore subsequently demanded $20 million.

 American officials and the German Foreign Ministry collaborated on negotiations with the pirates, until Moore was freed September 22, 2014.
-It took 977 days for Moore to be released by the pirates after 1.6 million dollars was paid.
+Payment of a $1.6 million ransom ended Moore’s 977 days in captivity.

+In 2024, two of the pirates involved in Moore's abduction were each sentenced to 30 years in American prisons.